hrkeni/oregon-trail/README.md

 - **Appointment URL**: Link for scheduling viewings/applications
 - **Scraped At**: When the data was collected
 - **Notes**: Your personal notes (preserved during updates)
+- **Decision**: Your decision on the property (preserved during updates)
+  - **Valid options**: "Pending Review" (default), "Interested", "Shortlisted", "Rejected", "Appointment Scheduled"

+## Sorting Priority

+The `sort-by-status` command organizes listings by decision status in the following priority order:

+1. **Pending Review** - New listings that need your attention
+2. **Interested** - Properties you're considering
+3. **Shortlisted** - Top candidates for further review
+4. **Appointment Scheduled** - Properties you're actively pursuing
+5. **Rejected** - Properties you've decided against

+This sorting ensures that your highest-priority listings (those requiring action) appear at the top of the sheet.

 ## Legal & Ethical Considerations